sstsimulator/sst-macro/docs/manual/manual.md

-### Section 3.2: Abstract Machine Models<a name="sec:amm"></a>
+**Abstract Machine Models** \label{sec:amm}

 The preferred mode for usage of SST-macro will be through specifying parameters for well-defined abstract machine models.
 This represents an intermediate-level mode that should cover the vast majority of use cases.
 The highly configurable, detailed parameter files will remain valid but will represent advanced usage mode for corner cases.
 The primary advantage of the abstract machine models is a uniform set of parameters regardless of the underlying congestion model or accuracy level (e.g. packet, flow, train, packet-flow, LogGOPSim).
-Each input file requires the usual set of software parameters given in [3.1](#sec:parameters).
+Each input file requires the usual set of software parameters given in .
 For hardware parameters, two initial parameters are required and one is optional.

 ````
 congestion_model = packet_flow